dsfugimoto/kis-react-test/README.md

 1. Clone this repo in your machine;
 2. Run it in the terminal: `yarn start` or `npm start`;
 3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser;
 4. You should be able to see all questions there.
-If you have any questions please, let us know.